grupy-sanca/curso-python/README.rst

 Python Course
 =============

-This repo contains the material for the Python courses created by grupy-sanca.
+This repo contains the material for the Introductory Python course created by grupy-sanca.

 All the material is in pt-br.